mclima/1-DOM-scripting/readme.md

 ### Smooth Scrolling with Page Fragments

-If we prefer a scrolling app, comment out the two css rules above and add:
+If we prefer a scrolling app, comment out the two CSS rules above and add:

 ```css
 html {